Receiz / FAQ

 Can I keep records private?

 Yes.
-Premium supports private saved originals and private custody event access while preserving public verification behavior.
+Authorship supports private saved originals and private custody event access while preserving public verification behavior.

 Billing